stallev/langs/texts/eng/b1b2/lessons_list/09-shopping-money.md

 ## Основной текст / Main Text

-Sarah loves shopping, especially when there's a good sale going on.
-Last weekend, she went to the mall with her friends to look for some new clothes.
-They spent hours browsing through different stores, trying on outfits and comparing prices.
-Sarah found a really cute dress at one of the boutiques, but it was a bit expensive, so she decided to think about it before buying it.
+Sarah loves *shopping*, especially when there's a good sale going on.
+Last weekend, she went to the *mall* with her friends to look for some new clothes.
+They spent hours browsing through different *stores*, trying on outfits and comparing *prices*.
+Sarah found a really cute dress at one of the boutiques, *but* it was a bit expensive, so she decided to think about it before *buying* it.

-At the supermarket, Sarah always tries to save money by looking for deals and using coupons.
-She's really good at finding the best prices on groceries and household items.
-Yesterday, she went shopping for groceries and spent about fifty dollars on food for the week.
-She paid with her credit card because she didn't have enough cash with her.
+At the *supermarket*, Sarah always tries to *save* *money* by looking for deals and using coupons.
+She's really good at finding the best *prices* on groceries and household items.
+Yesterday, she went *shopping* for groceries and spent about fifty dollars on food for the week.
+She *paid* with her credit card *because* she didn't have enough *cash* with her.

-Sarah has a savings account at the local bank where she puts money aside for big purchases.
-She's been saving up for a new laptop, and she's almost reached her goal.
-She also has a checking account that she uses for everyday expenses like paying bills and buying things online.
-She's really careful about how much money she spends and always tries to stay within her budget.
+Sarah has a savings *account* at the local *bank* *where* she puts *money* aside for big purchases.
+She's been *saving* up for a new laptop, and she's almost reached her goal.
+She also has a checking *account* that she uses for everyday expenses like *paying* bills and *buying* things online.
+She's really careful about *how* much *money* she *spends* and always tries to stay within her budget.

-When Sarah goes shopping online, she always compares prices between different websites to make sure she's getting the best deal.
-She's learned that you can often find the same products for much cheaper prices if you shop around a bit.
-She also reads customer reviews before buying anything expensive to make sure it's worth the cost.
+When Sarah goes *shopping* online, she always compares *prices* between different websites to make sure she's getting the best deal.
+She's learned that you can often find the same products for much cheaper *prices* if you *shop* around a bit.
+She also reads *customer* reviews before *buying* anything expensive to make sure it's worth the *cost*.
+She often visits the local *store* to see products in person before making online purchases.

 ## Дополнительные примеры / Additional Examples